Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 The Low background infrared (LBIR) facility was originally designed to calibrate user supplied blackbody sources and to characterize low-background IR detectors and attenuators.
-Today, the facility continues to operate in this capacity providing calibrations of cryogenic blackbodies and transfer standard radiometers in low background environments for the National Missile Defense contractors of the Department of Defense.
-We are currently developing capabilities to characterize and calibrate large area blackbodies used for calibrating remote sensing instruments for climate research.
+Today, the facility continues to operate in this capacity providing calibrations of cryogenic blackbodies and transfer standard radiometers in low background vacuum (space-like) environments for the U.S. Missile Defense Agency and its contractors.
+We are currently also developing capabilities to characterize and calibrate large area blackbodies used for calibrating remote sensing instruments for climate research.
 In addition, we have developed methods for measuring thermal emissivity of materials at low temperatures with applications for example to cryogenic thermal shield designs for the ITER tokamak fusion experiment.

 Cryogenic blackbody calibrations

 The LBIR facility supports the calibration needs of the user community with two high vacuum, low temperature test chambers.
-Both the broadband calibration chamber (BCC) and the spectral calibration chamber (SCC) have an interior working volume that is approximately 150 cm in length and 50 cm in diameter, and can operate at ultra-high vacuum over a temperature range of 20 K to 100 K. Each chamber houses an Absolute cryogenic radiometer (ACR).
-A customer’s infrared blackbody source is directly calibrated for its radiance temperature versus its control temperature setting using the irradiance at the NIST ACR inside one of the calibration chambers.
-The LBIR facility also maintains an Antechamber that is used for calibrating blackbodies that are too large or too high power to be operated in the chambers.
+Both the broadband calibration chamber (BCC) and the spectral calibration chamber (SCC) have an interior working volume that is approximately 150 cm in length and 50 cm in diameter, and can operate at ultra-high vacuum over a temperature range of 20 K to 100 K. Each chamber houses an Absolute Cryogenic Radiometer (ACR).
+A customer’s infrared blackbody source is directly calibrated for its radiance temperature versus its control temperature setting from the measured irradiance at the NIST ACR inside one of the calibration chambers.
+The LBIR facility also maintains an Antechamber that is used for calibrating blackbodies that are too large or too high power to be operated in the calibration chambers themselves.